ejmr/bbcode-mode/README.md

 Supported Tags
 --------------

-BBCode mode supports the following tags, with the following key-bindings to insert them.
-If you have a selected region then BBCode mode will wrap the tag around the region.
+Below is a list of all the tags BBCode Mode supports.
+It also lists the key-bindings to insert those tags.
+If you have a selected region then BBCode Mode will wrap the tag around the region.

+Each key-binding has three parts.
+They all begin with `C-c`.
+The second part indicates the ‘group’ to which the binding belongs.
+And the third part is a single letter named after the actual tag.
+Each section below provides a mnemonic to help remember the second part.

 ### Common Tags ###

 Key-bindings for common tags begin with `C-c C-t`.

+**Mnemonic:** ‘**T**ag’

 * `[b]`: `C-c C-t b`
 * `[center]`: `C-c C-t n`